This post may contain affiliate links. Please see our disclosure policy.

 Notes

-Try to make the meatballs the same size and shape.
-This will help them cook evenly.
-This recipe makes 16 medium size meatballs.
+• Keep them even: Shape meatballs the same size so they cook evenly.
+This recipe makes 16 medium ones.

 Nutrition